kataras/golog/README.md

 type Handler func(value *Log) (handled bool)
 ```

-This method can be used to alter a Log's fields based on custom custom or to change the output destination and its **output format**.
+This method can be used to alter Log's fields based on custom logic or to change the output destination and its **output format**.

 ### JSON